GoodWebDev88/RSS-Server/docs/en/contributing.md

 1. Be sure the bug is associated with a ticket and indicate that you'll work on it.
 2. [Fork the project repository](https://help.github.com/articles/fork-a-repo/).
 3. [Create a new branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/).
 The name of the branch should be clear, and ideally prefixed by the related ticket id.
-For instance, `783-contributing-file` to fix [ticket #783](https://github.com/RSSServer/RSSServer/issues/783).
+For instance, `783-contributing-file` to fix [ticket #783].
 4. Make your changes to your fork and [send a pull request](https://help.github.com/articles/using-pull-requests/).

 If you have to write code, please follow [our coding style recommendations](developers/01_First_steps.md).

-**Tip:** if you're searching for easy-to-fix bugs, please have a look at the "[good first issue](https://github.com/RSSServer/RSSServer/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)" ticket label.
+**Tip:** if you're searching for easy-to-fix bugs, please have a look at the "[good first issue]" ticket label.

 ## Submit an idea

 You have great ideas, yes!
-Don't be shy and open [a new ticket](https://github.com/RSSServer/RSSServer/issues/new) on our bug tracker to ask if we can implement it.
+Don't be shy and open [a new ticket] on our bug tracker to ask if we can implement it.
 The greatest ideas often come from the shyest suggestions!

 If your idea is nice, we'll have a look at it.